 |5:30 am - 6:00 am||10:00 pm - 10:45 pm||15 - 20 minutes|

-The drive from Puerto Vallarta to Sayulita takes between 1 hour, 20 minutes – 1.5 hours by bus.
+The drive from Puerto Vallarta to Sayulita takes between 1 hour and 20 minutes to 1.5 hours by bus.

 It can feel like a painful journey leaving Puerto Vallarta, given that there’s so much traffic.
 Your driver may also make unreasonably long stops to wait for more people, chat with their friends, etc.